 - To counsel intelligence relating to matters affecting public peace and crime, including social and economic offences, and national integrity and security.

 - To collect intelligence relating to matters affecting public peace and crime, including social and economic offences, and national integrity and Security.

 3) Organization Setup and Establishments -The Lunglei Police are under the overall command of the Superintendent of Police.
 Lunglei who is assisted by the Additional Superintendent of Police, Lunglei and Deputy Superintendent of Police(Headquarters).
 Lunglei.
-Lunglei Police District is further divided into 3(Three) Sub-divisions – Hnahthial, Lunglei and Tlabung, which are each supervised by Sub – Divisional Police Officer.
-There are total of 6(Six) Police Stations and 2(Two) Police Outposts in the District.
+Lunglei Police District is further divided into 2(two) Sub-divisions – Lunglei and Tlabung, which are each supervised by Sub – Divisional Police Officer.
+There are total of 4(four) Police Stations and 2(Two) Police Outposts in the District.
 In addition to this, there is an unsanctioned Lunglei traffic Branch created from the existing staff of Lunglei Police Station, Crime Against Women Cell.
 Anti Human Trafficking Unit and Special Juvenile Police Unit are also actively functioning in the District.

-4) Unit Welfare measures :-Lunlgei DEF Unit places great emphasis on the welfare of its staff and their families.
+4) Unit Welfare measures :-Lunglei DEF Unit places great emphasis on the welfare of its staff and their families.
 Monthly Deductions are made from the salaries of the staff as per their respective ranks which forms the welfare Fund.
 Such contributions are utilized for emergency loans and other welfare of the staff as and when the need arises.
 In the unfortunate event when any of the staff of Lunglei DEF Passes away cash amounting to Rs.
 50,000/- is given to his/her family from the welfare Fund as condolence.